sethfischer/nissan-leaf-obd-manual/source/glossary.rst

 .. glossary::
     :sorted:

+    AT commands
+        A command language supported by the :term:`ELM327` with "AT" meaning "attention."

     AV-CAN
         Name of the *Nissan Leaf* :term:`CAN` bus which carries predominantly infotainment data.
 Exposed on pins 3 and 11 of the